ShivaniSharma-ss/mini-page-builder/README.md

 # Instructions on how to run the code

-Download the zip file from the following repository () or clone the repository in your local system with the help of the command: git clone {}
+Download the zip file or clone the repository in your local system with the help of the command: git clone

 In the project directory, you should run: